hasura/graphql-engine/docs/graphql/core/schema/data-validations.rst

    author (id uuid, name text, rating integer)

+We can now add a check constraint to limit the ``rating`` values as follows:

 .. rst-class:: api_tabs
 .. tabs::

   .. tab:: Console

-    Now, we can head to the ``Modify`` tab in the table page and add a check constraint in the ``Check Constraints`` section:
+    Head to the ``Modify`` tab in the table page and add a check constraint in the ``Check Constraints`` section:

     .. thumbnail:: /img/graphql/core/schema/validation-add-check-constraint.png